KillaShank/heisenberg-official/README.md

 ## :mailbox_with_mail: Activities

 ### :tv: Webinars
 - [Introduction To Azure Cloud And Virtual Machines](https://youtu.be/RHS85A63KIE)

-If you like the Repository give it a :star: and also follow me on GitHub, And lets together make this world a better place.
+If you like the Repository give it a :star: and also follow me on GitHub, And lets together make this world a better place 🗽